acrossler/Simple-Fraud/README.md

    - `Transaction` should return **1000 rows**
    - `User` should return **236 rows**

 8. Now it is time to connect the database to Python.
+If you do not have it, download Anaconda and use Spyder https://www.anaconda.com/download
    If you want to skip this step, download the CSV files `transaction3.csv` and `user3.csv` from GitHub and skip to **Step 11**.
    Make sure to still run **Step 9**.